omrawaley/T-Write-Plus-Plus-Terminal-Based-Text-Editor/README.md

 **Version 1.1.0 now out with new cursor system.**

-T-Write++ is a terminal-based text editor written in C++ for Unix-like operating systems (MacOS, Linux, etc.).
+T-Write++ is a terminal-based text editor written in C++.
 It has many different features, and boasts a very user-friendly intuitive syntax/user interface, very reminiscent of the command-line Python and Lua, as well as the Pico-8 fantasy console.

 It can be used for general-purpose text editing, note-taking, and even basic programming!